entropicalabs/entropica_qaoa/README.md

 If you have feature requests, or have already implemented them, feel free to open an issue or send us a pull request.

-We are always interested to hear about interesting projects built with EntropicaQAOA.
+We are always interested to hear about projects built with EntropicaQAOA.
 If you have an application you’d like to tell us about, drop us an email at devteam@entropicalabs.com.